AIMH-DHgroup/IMAGO/docs/Reasoning-based_SPARQL_Queries.md

   }
 }
 ```
-## 3️⃣ Items retrieved via inverse property R7i
+## 3️⃣ Manuscripts retrieved via inverse property R7i

-This query retrieves manuscript items connected to a manifestation through the inverse of R7i is materialized in.
+This query retrieves manuscripts connected to a manifestation through the inverse of R7i is materialized in.
 The reasoner infers the triple using ilrmoo:R7_is_materialization_of from assertions made with its inverse (R7i).

 ```sparql